cdelorme/level/readme.md

 ## future

-- relocate test output to logger so output is separated from the summary
 - correctly detect read-only permissions and fail on `move()`
 - create package-level global functions for common library functionality
 - byte-by-byte comparison as final data-check after sha256